Federation Trading Post: The "Red Hour" Festival

-Star Trek-specific fan club events had begun before the show's cancellation in 1969, although guests were not included in any organized convention setting until January, 1972.
+Star Trek-specific fan club events had begun before the show's cancellation in 1969, although guests were not included in any organized convention setting until January 1972.
 Star Trek Lives! details the first series of Star Trek conventions, growing steadily in New York, as well as a nationwide campaign by fans to see a series revival.

 Weiss, Sarris and other San Francisco fans of the series would meet to watch reruns and exchange trivia.
 Their organization efforts led to The "Red Hour" Festival (referencing the episode "The Return of the Archons"), the first Star Trek convention held in Northern California.

-The twelve-hour event was held at Lincoln High School in San Francisco on February 22, 1975, and served as a fundraising effort for the local fan club, Star Trek Archives.
+The twelve-hour event was held at Abraham Lincoln High School in San Francisco on February 22, 1975, and served as a fundraising effort for the local fan club, Star Trek Archives.
 Actors James Doohan, George Takei, Walter Koenig and Arlene Martel appeared, along with others.
 Reportedly, 1,000 fans were turned away for lack of space.
 The event garnered attention in the local press, including a mention by Herb Caen in his column in the San Francisco Chronicle, and its success helped convince Weiss and Sarris to open the Federation Trading Post.